 The global nanoelectromechanical systems market is anticipated to grow significantly over the forecast period.
 Nanoelectromechanical systems (NEMS) can be described as those with critical structural elements at the nanoscale, i.e., at or below 100 nm.
 In comparison, microelectromechanical systems (MEMS) have critical structural elements at the micrometer length scale.
-NEMS also have higher surface to volume ratio as compared to MEMS and are useful for applications regarding ultrasensitive sensors and high frequency resonators.
+NEMS also have a higher surface to volume ratio as compared to MEMS and are useful for applications regarding ultrasensitive sensors and high-frequency resonators.
 NEMS examples include nanoaccelerometers, nanoresonators, piezoresistive devices, etc.

 Components used for manufacturing include nanotubes, nanobelts, nanofilms, nanowires, etc. The ecosystem comprises suppliers of materials and components, as well as original equipment manufacturers (OEMs) and research institutes.
 Key NEMS market participants include Agilent Technologies, Sun Innovations, Inc., Nanoshell LLC, Nanocyl, California Institute of Technology (Caltech), Defense Advanced Research Projects Agency (DARPA), Korea Institute of Science and Technology, and Materials and Electrochemical Research Corporation among others.

 This research report analyzes various factors which have been driving and inhibiting the global NEMS market in the past.
-In addition, the report analyzes the impact of each driver and restraint on the market growth, which forms the base for market forecast.
+In addition, the report analyzes the impact of each driver and restraint on the market growth, which forms the base for the market forecast.
 The report also showcases the opportunities available in the market which may act as future drivers for the NEMS market.

-"The quality of research they have done for us has been excellent..."
+"The quality of research they have done for us has been excellent."